-The Algerian passport currently ranks at the 89th place according to the Guide Passport Ranking Index.
-It is considered to be on the lower end of Passport Rankings in the world.
-Afghani passport holders have visa-free access to only 51 countries including Indonesia, Malaysia, Iran and Dominica.
-There are 175 destinations for which an Algerian passport holder requires to obtain a visa prior to traveling.
+Algerian passport holders have visa-free access to only 50 destinations including Malaysia, and Dominica.
+There are 179 destinations for which an Algerian passport holder requires to obtain a visa prior to traveling.
 That is the reason why the passport raking is low on the overall worldwide mobility score.
 For major destinations such as USA and the European Union, Algerians require to apply for a visa in advance.
 Visa applicants need to present documents such as proof of funds and return flight ticket.

-The People’s Democratic Republic of Algeria is made of wilayas (provinces).
+The People’s Democratic Republic of Algeria is made of 58 provinces.
 It is located in North Africa in the Maghreb region.
 The nation borders Morocco, Mali, Mauritania, Libya, Niger and Tunisia.
 The most significant provinces are Alger, Sétif and Oran.
 The country has a total surface area of 2,381,741 square kilometers.
-The land is dominated by high plateaus and desert.
+The land is dominated by high plateaus and deserts.
 Its climate is mostly arid to semiarid.

 The country has many natural and culturally unique attractions for tourists to explore.
 It has seven UNESCO world heritage sites scattered across the country.
 These sites range from secluded deserts to the busy streets of Kasbah.
 Some of the most visited tourist destinations are Atakor, Oran, Constantine, and Timgad.
 As the capital, Algiers also offers great museums and exhibitions showcasing the history and natural beauty of the country.